-ENGLISH AS AN ADDITIONAL LANGUAGE (EAL support)
+ENGLISH AS AN ADDITIONAL LANGUAGE (EAL SUPPORT)

 In the Middle School, students for whom English is an additional language are taught in mainstream English classes.
 Teachers consult EAL staff to adapt and modify work to a level which is accessible to EAL students.
 Testing and assessment can also be modified.
 Students in the Middle School who require additional English support can be withdrawn from our Languages Other Than English classes (Chinese and French) and given English as an Additional Language Support during this time in the timetable.
-It is recommended that students with fewer than two years of formal English tuition select this EAL option.